V4Fire/Client/src/components/super/i-block/base/README.md

 # components/super/i-block/base

-This module provides a common API to work with components.
+This module offers a unified API for working with components

 ## API

 ### Associated types

-The class declares two associated types to specify a type of components: **Root** and **Component**.
+The class declares two associated types, **Root** and **Component**, which are used to specify the types of components.

 #### Root

-The root component type.
+The type of the root component, which can be accessed through the getter `r`.

 ```typescript
 import iBlock, { component } from 'components/super/i-block/i-block';